Juanxy90/Juanxy90/README.md

 System.out.println("""

-                       If you can imagine it, you can program it
+                       "If you can imagine it, you can program it."
                                                                     - Alan Kay

                    """);